 For Marxists, the philosophy of praxis in the revolutionary struggle is twofold.
-First the obvious.
-Praxis implicates the development, revision and application of theoretical knowledge in light of the unfolding class struggle.
-Distinctively for Marxists, that theoretical knowledge is profoundly historical.
+First the obvious: praxis implicates the development, revision, and application of theoretical knowledge in light of the unfolding class struggle.
+Distinctively, for Marxists, that theoretical knowledge is profoundly historical.
 Praxis joins the skills of the prophet, the politico, and the historian.
-Every predictive enterprise depends on world-historical retrodiction.
+Marxism also recognizes that every predictive enterprise depends on world-historical retrodiction.
+Why?
+Because the proletariat "can only exist world-historically."
 Marx's dialectics are crucial in this enterprise.
-Their ontological priority insists that we conceptualize any entity or process through its relations with the constitutive outside: "a being which does not have its nature outside itself is not an... objective being."35 This is how dialectics should help socialists to guard against what Marx calls "one-sided" formulations.
+Their ontological priority insists that we conceptualize any entity or process through its relations with the constitutive outside: "a being which does not have its nature outside itself is not an ... objective being" (Marx 1975a, 337).
+This is how dialectics should help socialists to guard against what Marx calls "one-sided" formulations.
 And why should that be crucial?
-Because a onesided formulation leads to the misrecognition of capitalism's weak links, and thence to one-sided politics.
+Because one-sided formulations lead to misrecognitions of capitalism's world history, and therefore of its weak links, and thence to one-sided politics.

-I wrote Capitalism in the Web of Life out of the conviction that Marxists, environmentalists, and "critical" intellectuals had misrecognized the unfolding epochal crisis of capitalism.
+I wrote Capitalism in the Web of Life out of the conviction that Marxists, environmentalists, and "critical" intellectuals had misrecognized capitalism's unfolding epochal crisis.
 Their conceptions were not necessarily wrong; they were one-sided.
-(This was always the nature of my beef with Foster, whose work I continued to praise across the past decade.36) One-sided formulations worthy of critique are not the same as bad scholarship; much less do they imply any rejection of Marxism.
+(This was always the nature of my disagreement with Foster, whose work I have continued to praise across the past decade [see, inter alios, Moore 2017b].)
+One-sided formulations worthy of critique are not the same as bad scholarship; much less do they imply any rejection of Marxism.
 More problematic, for the theoretical struggle, are those arguments that cherry-pick phrases ("monism"!), attribute arguments via ecological inference ("hybridity"!), or that otherwise make mountains out of molehills while evading the real ground of history.
-They owe much to the intellect worker's view of the world: fragmented and in denial of the "totality of the historical process."37
+They owe much to the intellect worker's view of the world: fragmented and in denial of the "totality of the historical process" (Baran 1961, 10).

-Marx's method orients us to how one-sided formulations refract and reflect ideological structures sustained institutional power and, in the final analysis, the evolving balance of class forces.
-I make no argument that the Gods have spared me from one-sided interpretations.
-What's different is that I raise the problem explicitly, grounded in a class-historical reading of knowledge, and embrace Marx's philosophy of internal relations as a counter-tendency.
-Onesided formulations among Marxists are not grounds for condemnation, but opportunities for synthesis.
-(This has been my reading of metabolic rift, fossil capital, the second contradiction, and much beyond!)38 These and other major
+Marx's method orients us to how one-sided formulations refract and reflect ideological structures' sustained institutional power and, in the final analysis, the evolving balance of class forces.
+I make no argument that the gods have spared me from one-sided interpretations.
+I differ from most ecosocialists in raising the problem explicitly, grounded in a class-historical reading of knowledge.
+This explains my embrace of Marx's philosophy of internal relations as a countertendency.
+One-sided formulations among Marxists are not grounds for condemnation, but opportunities for synthesis.
+(This method has governed my reading of metabolic rift, fossil capital, the second contradiction, and accounts for the mix of praise and critique I've directed at each.)
+These and other major concepts-certainly mine included-are dialectical manifestations of ideological structures, not least the disciplines of the knowledge factory, that enforce one-sidedness, the expression in thought of capitalist alienation in material life.
+As I argued a decade ago, the inevitably partial character of my proposals would be-could only be-illuminated on the real ground of world history.
+The history of ideas, ideology, and science is fundamental to those world histories; without it, the only materialism that Marxism can produce is an exceedingly vulgar one.